iTsingalis/AdaCubic/README.md

 # AdaCubic  🚀
+Implementation of paper: "*AdaCubic: An Adaptive Cubic Regularization Optimizer for Deep Learning*",

+by Ioannis Tsingalis, Constantine Kotropoulos, and Corentin Briat, submitted in IEEE TSP in April 2024.

+## Paper Abstract

+A novel regularization technique called AdaCubic that adapts the weight of the cubic term is proposed.
+At the heart of AdaCubic lies an auxiliary optimization problem with cubic constraints, employed to dynamically adjust the weighting of the cubic term in Newton's cubic regularized method.
+To reduce the computation costs, we utilize Hutchinson’s method to approximate the Hessian matrix.
+We demonstrate that AdaCubic inherits the global and local convergence guarantees of the cubically regularized Newton method.
+Our experiments in Computer Vision and Natural Language Processing tasks show that AdaCubic outperforms or performs competitively with several widely used optimizers.
+Unlike other adaptive algorithms that require fine-tuning of hyper-parameters, AdaCubic is evaluated with a pre-fixed set of hyper-parameters, making it a highly attractive optimizer in situations where fine-tuning is not feasible.
+This makes AdaCubic convenient to researchers and practitioners alike.
+To the best of our knowledge, AdaCubic is the first optimizer leveraging the power of cubic regularization for large-scale applications

+## Usage
 AdaCubic optimizer implementation is designed to seamlessly integrate with PyTorch as a drop-in replacement for any existing optimizer.
-Simply by setting create_graph=True in the backward() call, you can enjoy its benefits without the need for additional adjustments.
+Simply by setting `create_graph=True` in the `backward()` call, you can enjoy its benefits without the need for additional adjustments.

-## Usage

 ```python
 from AdaCubic import AdaCubic